AlexVRussell/Hangman-Game/README.md

 Ends the game when the player wins by guessing the correct word or loses by running out of attempts.
 Displays appropriate messages for winning or losing the game.

-*Improvements* (*UPDATE*)
+*Improvements*
-The original problem with the inputted word(s) for the guesser to guess was visable in the console, to combat this I simply added a for loop that iterates 50 times printing an empty string to create the space between the inputted word(s) and the game itself.
+Add a function where if the guesser is confindent in the answer or just wants to outright guess the word they can, as of right now if you were to guess a word it takes the letter at index 0 as the guess not the word itself.